pm-debjit-biswas/pub-ui-angular-seed/README.md

 -------------

 1. Ensure that [NodeJS](http://nodejs.org/) is installed.
-2. It is recommended use ```npm``` version greater than 1.4.28.
-This is required for npm script arguments to work.
+2. It is recommended use ```npm``` version greater than 2.0.0.
+This is required for package script arguments to work.

 Installing Dependencies
 -----------------------